Vanaheimr/Styx/README.md

 It is used heavily within [Balder](http://github.com/ahzf/Balder) a data flow framework for [property graph models](http://github.com/tinkerpop/gremlin/wiki/Defining-a-Property-Graph) for .NET/Mono.
 A process graph is composed of a set of process vertices connected to one another by a set of communication edges.
-Pipes supports the splitting, merging, and transformation of data from input to output.
+Styx supports the splitting, merging, transformation and concurrent processing of data from input to output.
+It comes in thre flavors:

+* **Pipes** is a lazy data flow framework.
+* **Arrows** is an event-based data flow framework.
+* **Sensors** is an data source framework for all kinds of data emitting objects.

 #### Usage